Immigration is not just a US challenge. But on eve of election, it feels that way.

 IRC protection officer Carolina Álvarez Barajas helps an asylum-seeker from the Republic of Congo, whose name we aren’t publishing for his privacy, download an application on his phone.
 But she needs help from someone on her team who can translate for her from French.

-Although the app, called CBP One, is required to file for asylum in the U.S., it is available only in Spanish, English, and Haitian Creole, languages that are essentially useless to scores of migrants here today from Africa who speak French or Portuguese.
+Although the app, called CBP One, is the first step for an appointment at a port of entry before filing for asylum, it is available only in Spanish, English, and Haitian Creole, languages that are essentially useless to scores of migrants here today from Africa who speak French or Portuguese.

 The Congolese man, who says death threats forced him to flee home, selects Spanish on CBP One and screenshots the buttons he’s supposed to press to check in on the app daily until he’s assigned a date to travel to the border for an interview.
 He expects it could be months.

-Note: Editor's note: This story was updated on Nov.
-1, the same day as publication, to clarify the role CBP One plays in the asylum process.